sagemathinc/cowasm/README.md

 # CoWasm: Collaborative WebAssembly for Servers and Browsers

-## Some Quick Notes about the overall plan

-- **The overall project is still NOT stable or usable for any purpose YET.**

-- We are in the process of renaming this project CoWasm, which means "collaborative Web Assembly", since it's foundational for CoCalc, and goes far beyond just Python.
+CoWasm means "collaborative Web Assembly", since it's foundational for CoCalc, and goes far beyond just Python.
 It will support various technologies \(such as git and realtime sync\) that are important foundations for collaboration.

-- The underlying software components we are building on \(i.e., that we didn't write\) are mostly extremely stable and mature.
-The only component that isn't is zig.
-However, most of what we use Zig for is a convenient packaging of clang/llvm and musl\-libc, which are themselves both very mature.
-Many other components, such as Python, Dash, Numpy, etc., are extremely mature.
+The underlying software components that CoWasm is built on \(i.e., that we didn't write\) are mostly extremely stable and mature.
+Zig is very new, but we mostly use Zig for its amazing cross compilation support and packaging of clang/llvm and musl\-libc, which are themselves both very mature.
+Many other components, such as Python, Dash, Numpy, etc., are ridiculously mature multidecade old projects.
+Morever, other components of CoWasm such as memfs are libraries with 10M+ downloads per week that are heavily used in production.

-- The goal of CoWasm is overall similar to all of emscripten, [WebAssembly.sh](http://WebAssembly.sh), [wapm.io](http://wapm.io), and Pyodide in various ways.
+The goal of CoWasm is overall similar to all of emscripten, [WebAssembly.sh](http://WebAssembly.sh), [wapm.io](http://wapm.io), and [Pyodide](https://pyodide.org/en/stable/) in various ways.

-  - Unlike [WebAssembly.sh](http://WebAssembly.sh) and [wapm.io](http://wapm.io) \(but similar to Pyodide\), we make heavy use of shared dynamic libraries \(e.g., \-fPIC code\), which is only possible because of a plugin contributed by emscripten to LLVM.
-The "Co" in CoWasm suggestion "collaboration" or "sharing", which reflects how the binaries in this project are structured.
+- Unlike [WebAssembly.sh](http://WebAssembly.sh) and [wapm.io](http://wapm.io) \(but similar to [Pyodide](https://pyodide.org/en/stable/)\), we make heavy use of shared _dynamic libraries_ \(e.g., `-fPIC` code\), which is only possible because of a plugin contributed from emscripten to LLVM.
+The "Co" in CoWasm suggestion "collaboration" or "sharing", which also reflects how the binaries in this project are structured.
 - We use actual editline \(similar to readline\) instead of a Javascript terminal.
 Moreover, unlike other webassembly shells, we just use a real command line shell \(dash = Debian Almquest Shell\).
 We also have a userspace including ports of many coreutils, e.g., ls, head, tail, etc.
 - Unlike emscripten, we use modern Typescript, our code is more modular, and we make use of existing components when possible \(e.g., the nodejs memfs project\), instead of using our own.
 - A core design constraint is to efficiently run on a wide range of platforms, not mainly in the browser like emscripten, and not mainly on servers like wasmer.
 CoWasm should run on servers, desktops \(e.g., as an electron app\), an iPad/iOS app, and in web browsers.
+- **There is no business unfriendly GPL code in CoWasm.**  CoWasm itself is extremely liberally licensed and business friendly.
+The license of all new code and most components is 3-clause BSD.
+CoWasm will serve as a foundation for other projects with more restrictive licenses:
-  - CoWasm is extremely liberally licensed \(mostly 3\-clause BSD\).
-CoCalc will extend CoWasm to provide a graphical interface and realtime collaboration, and that will be a commercial product.
+  - CoCalc will build on top of CoWasm to provide a graphical interface and realtime collaboration, and that will be a commercial product.
+  - Products like GP/PARI SageMath will build on CoWasm to provide GPL-licensed mathematics software.

 ## More